 I love turkey on Thanksgiving.
 I love turkey sandwiches the following day.
 Then, I am so done with turkey and all the trimmings.
 I always look for something spicy, without a hint of sage.
 The choice is usually Mexican food.
 Last night I made Chorizo Beef Dinner Nachos from my Sunset Magazine Recipe Challenge.
 They were the perfect antidote to turkey intoxication.
 Michael declared them delicious.

-This morning, faced with leftovers from the nachos, I made Breakfast Tacos.
+This morning, faced with leftovers from the nachos, I made Chorizo and Beef Breakfast Tacos.
 Michael was still sleeping, so I was able to heap on the jalapeño peppers and slather the tacos with Sriracha sauce.
 I think this taco may have been better than the nachos.

 Here's the recipe.